PředmětyPředměty(verze: 970)

 Anotace

 This course examines the enduring impacts and reverberations of the Yugoslav wars across post-conflict societies in the Western Balkans.
-Through the span of thirteen seminars, the principal aim is to provide students with an overview of the significant impacts of the political, economic, and social aspects of the Yugoslav wars during the 1990s.
-The core focus centers primarily on those former Yugoslav republics whose populations have contended most directly with surmounting the lingering aftermath of warfare and violence, namely Croatia, Bosnia and Herzegovina, and Kosovo.
+Through thirteen seminars, the principal aim is to provide students with an overview of the significant political, economic, and social impacts of the Yugoslav wars during the 1990s.
+The core focus centres primarily on those former Yugoslav republics whose populations have contended most directly with surmounting the lingering aftermath of warfare and violence, namely Croatia, Bosnia and Herzegovina, and Kosovo.
 Additionally, the seminars explore political and socio-economic developments unfolding in other post-Yugoslav republics, especially Serbia and Montenegro, alongside Albanian-speaking regions.
-This course investigates a host of phenomena related to warfare, violence, and suffering that have impacted post-conflict, post-socialist, and post-Yugoslav societies in the Western Balkan republics.
+This course investigates various warfare, violence, and suffering phenomena that have impacted post-conflict, post-socialist, and post-Yugoslav societies in the Western Balkan republics.

 Cíl předmětu

 This course aims to give students an overview of the significant political, economic, and social impacts of the Yugoslav wars during the 1990s.
 The introductory lecture summarizes the three ‘posts’ – post-conflict, post-socialist, and post-Yugoslav – that characterize societies across the Western Balkans at the end of the 20th and the beginning of the 21st centuries.
-This course is organized into four thematic units.
+This course is then organized into four thematic units.
 The first unit focuses on collective memory, politics of memory, and symbols in the Western Balkans.
-Discussing collective and individual memories in the Western Balkans, it summarizes the hegemonic memory discourses as well as the role of individuals’ fragmented testimonies, reflections, and interpretations.
-The second unit analyzes the ways post-Yugoslav societies have grappled with the violent legacy of Yugoslav wars, incorporating top-down and bottom-up perspectives.
+Discussing collective and individual memories in the Western Balkans summarizes the hegemonic memory discourses and narratives, as well as individuals’ fragmented testimonies, reflections, and interpretations.
+The second unit analyzes how post-Yugoslav societies have grappled with the violent legacy of Yugoslav wars, incorporating top-down and bottom-up perspectives.
 The top-down approach scrutinizes transitional justice mechanisms and their implications for post-war reconciliation.
-The bottom-up approach explores individual experiences of vicitimization and personal quests for reconciliation, alongside the prevalence of post-traumatic stress disorder.
-The third thematic unit examine several phenomena that have emerged in post-Yugoslav societies in the aftermath of post-socialist neo-liberalization.
-These include the phenomenon of ‘Yugonostalgia’ and its significance, as well as social unrests that has arisen as a result of post-socialist neo-liberalization.
-Additionally, we will explore the presence and rise of right-wing extremism, specifically among Serb and Croat ultranationalists, as well as the emergence of Islamic radicalism, with a focus on Wahhabism, Salafism.
-In the final unit of this course, we will provide a comprehensive overview of the diverse outcomes of the post-war, post-socialist, and post-Yugoslav transitions.
-Through an in-depth examination of selected studies, we will focus on the societies of Croatia, Serbia, Bosnia and Herzegovina, and Kosovo at the start of the 21st century.
-This unit will bring together the various themes and concepts explored in the previous units, offering a synthesized understanding of the complex impacts of these transitions.
+The bottom-up approach explores individual experiences of victimization and personal quests for reconciliation alongside the prevalence of post-traumatic stress disorder.
+The third thematic unit examines several phenomena that have emerged in post-Yugoslav societies after post-socialist neo-liberalization.
+These include the phenomenon of ‘Yugonostalgia’ and its significance and social unrest that has arisen due to post-socialist neo-liberalization.
+Additionally, we will explore social unrest in the Western Balkan societies in the aftermath of post-socialist neoliberalisation.
+In the final section of this course, we will provide a comprehensive overview of the diverse outcomes of the post-war, post-socialist, and post-Yugoslav transitions.
+Through an in-depth examination of selected cases, we will focus on the societies of Croatia, Serbia, Bosnia and Herzegovina, Kosovo, Montenegro and Northern Macedonia at the start of the 21st century.
+This unit will combine the various themes and concepts explored in the previous units, offering a synthesized understanding of the complex impacts of these transitions.

 Podmínky zakončení předmětu